Starting Sun WorkShop |

 Selecting and Using Text Editors

-environment variable, see the manual page for your command shell).
+Unless you have previously set your EDITOR environment variable to GNU Emacs or XEmacs, WorkShop uses the vi editor (For information on how to set your EDITOR environment variable, see the manual page for your command shell).
 To use the integrated GNU Emacs or XEmacs editors, you must use the Editor Options dialog box.
 The editor you choose will remain the default editor for subsequent sessions of WorkShop.
-To change editors, choose Options Text Editor Options from the WorkShop main window to open the Editor Options dialog box and choose a new default editor.
+To change editors, choose Options

 Getting Started with WorkSets and Menu Picklists